dotnet/AspNetCore.Docs/aspnetcore/performance/caching/memory.md

 [!code-csharp[](memory/sample/RPcache/Services/MyMemoryCache.cs?name=snippet)]

 [SizeLimit](/dotnet/api/microsoft.extensions.caching.memory.memorycacheoptions.sizelimit?view=aspnetcore-2.1#Microsoft_Extensions_Caching_Memory_MemoryCacheOptions_SizeLimit) does not have units.
-Cached entries must specify size, and an entry will not be cached of the sum of the cached entry sizes exceeds the value specified by `SizeLimit`.
+Cached entries must specify size.
+An entry will not be cached if the sum of the cached entry sizes exceeds the value specified by `SizeLimit`.

 The following code registers `MyMemoryCache` with the [dependency injection](xref:fundamentals/dependency-injection) container.